cloud-gov/cg-site/_docs/deployment/logs.md

 which are then sent to the application, and so on.
 This loop can quickly overwhelm your application, likely causing dropped logs and unnecessary resource consumption.

-An example might look like:
+An example manifest for a log shipper application might look like:
 ```yml
 ---
 # manifest.yml